wish-wg/webrtc-http-egress-protocol/draft-ietf-wish-whep.md

  - As per {{!RFC9429}}, only m-sections not marked as bundle-only can gather ICE candidates, so given that the "max-bundle" policy is being used, the SDP fragment will contain only the offerer-tagged m-line of the bundle group.
  - The WHEP player MAY exclude ICE candidates from the HTTP PATCH body if they have already been confirmed by the WHEP session with a successful HTTP response to a previous HTTP PATCH request.

-WHIP sessions and players that support Trickle ICE MUST make use of entity-tags and conditional requests as explained in {{http-patch-usage}}.
+WHEP sessions and players that support Trickle ICE MUST make use of entity-tags and conditional requests as explained in {{http-patch-usage}}.

 When a WHEP session receives a PATCH request that adds new ICE candidates without performing an ICE restart, it MUST return a "204 No Content" response without a body and MUST NOT include an ETag header in the response.
 If the WHEP session does not support a candidate transport or is not able to resolve the connection address, it MUST silently discard the candidate and continue processing the rest of the request normally.